-Services that are covered for you What you must pay when you get these services Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
-For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older.
-For people with diabetes, screening for diabetic retinopathy is covered once per year.
-One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-The one pair of eyeglasses or contact lenses after cataract surgery does not count towards the plan allowance coverage limit for eyewear.
-Routine vision care services are covered only when you are treated by an Alignment Health Plan My Choice (HMO) contracted vision provider, VSP Vision Care.
-Allowance covers standard contact lenses, eyeglasses, single vision or lined multi-focal lens and frame, (i.e. Lined Bifocal and Lined Trifocal lenses).
-Enhancements including but not limited to the following are NOT covered through the allowance but may be purchased by the member at an additional cost: Optional cosmetic processes; Anti-reflective, mirror, color or scratch coating; Blended, cosmetic, laminated, oversize, UV protected or polycarbonate lenses; Photochromic lenses, tinted lenses xcept Pink #1 and Pink #2.; Progressive multifocal lenses; Certain limitations on low vision care; A frame that costs more than Plan allowance.
-1 pair of eyeglasses or contact lenses after cataract surgery.
-Up to 1 pair of glasses or 1 pair of contact lenses every two (2) years.
-Up to 1 pair of lenses every two (2) years.
-Up to 1 frame every two (2) years. \$75.00 plan coverage limit for eyeglasses, frames, lenses, or contacts every two (2) years. \$0.00 copay for Medicare covered eye exams.
+- glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older. - For people with diabetes, screening for diabetic retinopathy is covered once per year. - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - The one pair of eyeglasses or contact lenses after cataract surgery does not count towards the plan allowance coverage limit for eyewear. - Routine vision care services are covered only when you are treated by an Alignment Health Plan My Choice (HMO) contracted vision provider, VSP Vision Care. - Allowance covers standard contact lenses, eyeglasses, single vision or lined multi-focal lens and frame, (i.e. Lined Bifocal and Lined Trifocal lenses).

+Enhancements including but not limited to the following are NOT covered through the allowance but may be purchased by the member at an additional cost: Optional cosmetic processes; Anti-reflective, mirror, color or scratch coating; Blended, cosmetic, laminated, oversize, UV protected or polycarbonate lenses; Photochromic lenses, tinted lenses except Pink #1 and Pink #2.; Progressive multifocal lenses; Certain limitations on low vision care; A frame that costs more than Plan allowance.

+Up to 1 frame every two (2) years.

+\$75.00 plan coverage limit for eyeglasses, frames, lenses, or contacts every two (2) years.

+\$0.00 copay for Medicare covered eye exams.

-Services that are covered for you What you must pay when you get these services Welcome to Medicare" Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
-Important : We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+What you must pay when Services that are covered for you you get these services welcome to Medicare" Preventive Visit There is no coinsurance, The plan covers the one-time "Welcome to Medicare" copayment, or deductible preventive visit.
+The visit includes a review of your health, as for the "Welcome to well as education and counseling about the preventive services Medicare" preventive visit. you need (including certain screenings and shots), and referrals for other care if needed.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.